 When attending a service in the Dutch Church to commemorate the Dutch eel trade, like you do, Elisabeth and I encountered a delegation from the Frisian Islands.
 They came on the good ship eel barge Korneliske Ykes II, with greetings and gifts from the mayor of Súdwest-Fryslân to our Lord Mayor…

-… conjuring connections, as Alderman of Broad Street Ward, as Past Master of World Traders and as co-author of The Price Of Fish.
-Within a few hours, Elisabeth and I assisted the current Sheriffs by organising a small reception delegation at the Guildhall to receive the visitors and their gifts.
-The City of London Corporation, impressively, found a catering company buyer for the live eels.
+… conjuring connections, as Alderman of Broad Street Ward, as Past Master of World Traders, and as co-author of The Price Of Fish, within a few hours, Elisabeth and I assisted the current Sheriffs by organising a small reception delegation at the Guildhall to receive the visitors and their gifts.
+The City of London Corporation, in the person of Jon Averns, impressively, found a willing Billingsgate Market trader, John Chilvers of Micks Eel Supply, who kindly purchased the live eels.
 So the story ended well for all concerned … except for the eels.

 And we got the nicest letter!

-So naturally, the bragged up story hit the evening dinner circuit with fellow Batavophiles at an address to the Worshipful Company of Carpenters’ Court on 23 July:
+So naturally, the bragged up story hit the evening dinner circuit with fellow Batavophiles during remarks to the Worshipful Company of Carpenters’ Court on Tuesday, 23 July 2019: